algorandlabs/smart-asa/README.md

 ## Overview

 The Smart ASA introduced with [ARC-0020](https://github.com/aldur/ARCs/blob/smartasa/ARCs/arc-0020.md) represents a new building block for complex blockchain applications.
-It offers a more flexible way to work with ASAs providing re-configuration functionalities and the possibility of building additional business logics around operations like ASA transfers, mints, and burns.
+It offers a more flexible way to work with ASAs providing re-configuration functionalities and the possibility of building additional business logics around operations like ASA transfers, _royalties_, _role-based-transfers_, _limit-amount-transfers_, _mints_, and _burns_.
 This example presents an implementation of the Smart ASA contract as well as an easy to use CLI to interact with its functionalities.

 **⚠️ Disclamer: This code is not audited!**